Corner Cupboard Food Bank

 How to access the program

-St. Paul’s United Church 5 Queen Street, Aylmer Please use the office entrance.
+St. Paul’s United Church 5 Queen Street N, Aylmer Please use the office entrance.

-Drop by to pick out FREE winter outerwear for children and adults including coats, snowpants, boots, hats, mitts, and socks!
+Drop by to pick out FREE winter outerwear for children and adults including coats, snowpants, boots, hats, gloves, scarves, and socks!

 Open from October until the end of January, every Tuesday 9:30 to 12.
 Closed between Christmas and New Years.
-Also open multiple Saturdays – dates to be announced.
+Also open multiple Saturdays – October 18, November 8, November 29, and December 13 from 9:30am to 3:30pm.

 What/Where to Donate